 Instead, use a silk-safe detergent like Delicate Wash detergent from Laundress.

-3.)
-After the soak, submerge the sheets into the soapy water, and swish the sheets around.
+- After the soak, submerge the sheets into the soapy water and swish the sheets around.
 It might be easiest to handle each sheet individually.
-Avoid stretching them, or handling too roughly.
+Avoid stretching them, or handling them too roughly.

-5.)
-Switch out the soapy water with fresh clean cool water.
-Submerge the sheets and swish around again until soap is removed.
+- Switch out the soapy water with fresh clean cool water.
+Submerge the sheets and swish them around again until the soap is removed.

 If you’d prefer to use the machine washer, soak the sheets as mentioned above, using 4 capfuls of the detergent.
 Use your machine’s cold water and delicate cycle settings.

 Now that the sheets have been gently washed, it’s time for them to dry!